jeffreyyoo/SICER-2/README.md

 Replace the second word "SICER" with "RECOGNICER" to use the RECOGNICER algorithm.

 ## Questions?
-For technical questions or issues, feel free to contact Jin Yong (Jeffrey) Yoo at jy2ma@virginia.edu.
-For questions about the methodology, please contact Chongzhi Zang, PhD. at zang@virginia.edu.
+Please contact Zang Lab at zang@virginia.edu.